Thomas the Rhymer

 Sir Thomas de Ercildoun, better remembered as Thomas the Rhymer (fl. c.
 1220 – 1298), also known as Thomas Learmont or True Thomas, was a Scottish laird and reputed prophet from Earlston (then called "Erceldoune") in the Borders.
 Thomas' gift of prophecy is linked to his poetic ability.

 He is often cited as the author of the English Sir Tristrem, a version of the Tristram legend, and some lines in Robert Mannyng's Chronicle may be the source of this association.
 It is not clear if the name Rhymer was his actual surname or merely a sobriquet.

 In literature, he appears as the protagonist in the tale about Thomas the Rhymer carried off by the "Queen of Elfland" and returned having gained the gift of prophecy, as well as the inability to tell a lie.
 The tale survives in a medieval verse romance in five manuscripts, as well as in the popular ballad "Thomas Rhymer" (Child Ballad number 37).
 The romance occurs as "Thomas off Ersseldoune" in the Lincoln Thornton Manuscript.

 The original romance (from c.
 1400) was probably condensed into ballad form (c.
-1700), though there are dissenting views on this.
+1700) though there are dissenting views on this.
 Walter Scott expanded the ballad into three parts, adding a sequel which incorporated the prophecies ascribed to Thomas, and an epilogue where Thomas is summoned back to Elfland after the appearance of a sign, in the form of the milk-white hart and hind.
 Numerous prose retellings of the tale of Thomas the Rhymer have been undertaken, and included in fairy tale or folk-tale anthologies; these often incorporate the return to Fairyland episode that Scott reported to have learned from local legend.

 Historical figure

-Sir Thomas was born in Erceldoune (also spelled Ercildoune – presently Earlston), Berwickshire, sometime in the 13th century, and has a reputation as the author of many prophetic verses.
-Little is known for certain of his life but two charters from 1260–80 and 1294 mention him, the latter referring to "Thomas de Ercildounson son and heir of Thome Rymour de Ercildoun".
+Sir Thomas was born in Erceldoune (also spelled Ercildoune – now Earlston), Berwickshire, sometime in the 13th century, and has a reputation as the author of many prophetic verses.
+Little is known for certain of his life but two charters from 1260 to 1280 and 1294 mention him, the latter referring to "Thomas de Ercildounson son and heir of Thome Rymour de Ercildoun".

 Thomas became known as "True Thomas", supposedly because he could not tell a lie.
 Popular lore recounts how he prophesied many great events in Scottish history, including the death of Alexander III of Scotland.

 Popular esteem of Thomas lived on for centuries after his death, and especially in Scotland, overtook the reputation of all rival prophets including Merlin, whom the 16th century pamphleteer of The Complaynt of Scotland denounced as the author of the prophecy (unity under one king) which the English used as justification for aggression against his countrymen.
 It became common for fabricated prophecies (or reworkings of earlier prophecies) to be attributed to Thomas to enhance their authority, as seen in collections of prophecies which were printed, the earliest surviving being a chapbook entitled "The Whole Prophecie of Scotland, England, etc." (1603).